LoFP LoFP / elastic

 a newly installed program or one that rarely uses the network could trigger this alert.

-a newly installed program or one that runs rarely as part of a monthly or quarterly workflow could trigger this alert.
+a newly installed program or one that runs rarely as part of a monthly or quarterly workflow could trigger this alert. network activity that occurs rarely, in small quantities, can trigger this alert. possible examples are browsing technical support or vendor networks sparsely. a user who visits a new or unique web destination may trigger this alert.

 a newly installed program or one that runs very rarely as part of a monthly or quarterly workflow could trigger this detection rule.